JowlFadhli/AHAM_Submission/README.md

 - `PUT /funds/<fund_id>`: Updates the performance of a specific fund using JSON input.
 - `DELETE /funds/<fund_id>`: Deletes a fund with the given ID.

-In TASK 5, the approach used is using SQLite3 library to convert created database (.db file) as jsonn without creating unnecessary output json file.
+In TASK 5, the approach used is using SQLite3 library to convert created database (.db file) as json without creating unnecessary output json file.

 #### Database Details
 1. funds.db